 the society today.

-Bristol tobacco company, there are some good photos of production methods in the
+company, there are some good photos of production methods in the 1920s; and there

-in February 2001 to help bring together like minded individuals who enjoy some aspect
+2001 to help bring together like minded individuals who enjoy some aspect of pub

 Bristol Blitzed gives a fascinating insight into pre-war Bristol and its post war